niclasleonbock/hacktoberfest-status/readme.md

 This little tool helps you to track your Hacktoberfest status.

-*Hacktoberfest Status Checker* is available online at [hacktoberfest.bock.rocks](https://hacktoberfest.bock.rocks/).
+*Hacktoberfest Status Checker* is no longer available online.

 ## Build
 We're using Travis CI to automatically run tests.
 Feel free to add some more.